-We carry out credit and identity checks on you and your business partners with one or more credit reference agencies and fraud prevention agencies.
-To do this, we will supply your and your business partner's personal data to the agencies and they will give us information about you.
+We carry out credit and identity checks on you with one or more credit reference agencies and fraud prevention agencies.
+To do this, we will supply your personal data to the agencies and they will give us information about you.